wiomax/cgtools_lipid/README.md

 CGTools
 =======
-This software simulates lipid bilayer with a systematically solvent-free coarse-grained model.
+An ESPResSo-compatible software for implementing simulations of lipid membranes with the systematically coarse-grained solvent-free model for quantitative phospholipid bilayer.

 License description
 -------------------